 clothes as donations because we support a Tempe school that is 100% at the poverty rate.
 They have a

 closet for kids who need things.
 We are thrilled to be able to help the kids!

-If you have any additional questions, please feel free to reach out to Katherine and she'll do her best to get you
+If you have any additional questions, please feel free to reach out to us and we'll do our best to get you